ClimateMind/climatemind-backend/docs/contribute/how-to-update-docs/documentation/README.md

 ## Overview

 The developer guide is the current documentation for developers.
-It should contain detailed instructions for backend developers who are working on REST API.&#x20;
+It should contain detailed instructions for backend developers who are working on REST API.

 ## Format

 All documentation files are in markdown format and have a `.md` extension.
+All files with except of `SUMMARY.md` and `README.md`should be located in a `docs` folder.

 ## Branch